coreylane/slackrock/README.md

 1. Navigate to `Event Subscriptions` and Enable Events

-1. Enter your `SlackAppUrl` into Request URL field and confirm the endpoint is verified.
+1. Enter your `SlackrockUrl` from the previous step into Request URL field and confirm the endpoint is verified.

     ![slack_enable_events.png](/docs/images/slack_enable_events.png)